top of page

 • What I did:

-• Gave each platform a distinct risk/reach profile (e.g., WhatsUp = high risk, high reach; TeleM = low risk, niche audience).
+• Gave each platform a distinct risk/reach profile (WhatsUp = high risk, high reach; TeleM = low risk, niche audience).
+Tags stack additively, each carrying its own engagement and risk values by style.
+Time-of-day curves make morning posts safer but lower-reach.

 Inside the Project